- Managing telematics data flows is challenging due to data volumes bearing the potential for missing critical insights.

 We have looked at how data is stored on the product side.
 Now we will touch on how they are used in the product and how they can be viewed.

-Below are the main ways to consume historical values of device parameters in an IoT Logic product:
+Below are the main ways to consume historical values of device parameters in the IoT Logic product:

 - Initiate attribute node – to calculate new values